Dietary Supplements

 Remedy for Kidney Stones

 Vitamins A, C, E and Zinc are proven to help dissolve kidney stones.
-You can find these vitamins and minerals in Alfalfa powder and Alfalfa sprouts.
+You can find these vitamins and minerals in Alfalfa powder, Alfalfa leaves, and Alfalfa sprouts.

 Natural Treatment for Hair Loss and Balding